tuairisc/kaitain-section-manager/README.md

 # Social Meta
-[section-manager.php](section-manager.php) is a self-containe library for a WordPress theme that segregates your site into sections based on input parent categories.
+[section-manager.php](section-manager.php) is a self-contained library for a WordPress theme that segregates your site into sections based on input parent categories.

 ## Usage
 Instantiate the class with: